talip-git/TringlePaymentAPI/README.md

-# TringlePaymentAPI
+# Tringle Payment API
-In this API, we simulate a basic transaction API.
+In this API, we simulate a basic transaction API.<br/>
 ***There is No Database connection, everything is stored in the memory***